 - An individual who meets the U.S. Substantial Presence Test (SPT) test

 - Any other person who is not a foreign person

-Secondly, if you were born outside the U.S. and have a dual citizenship however, you have never lived in the U.S. you will still be considered a U.S. person for tax purposes and are still required to report and pay U.S. taxes until you renounce your Citizenship.
+- Secondly, if you were born outside the U.S. and have dual citizenship, however, you have never lived in the U.S. you will still be considered a U.S. person for tax purposes and are still required to report and pay U.S. taxes until you renounce your Citizenship.